Thursday, December 29, 2016

 You see the small signs here and there in the book of things that made a difference along the way as he was growing up.
 The consistent support from his grandmother.
 A protective older sister.
 Religion.
 An interest in reading.
 A curiosity about exploring new things.
 Several supportive teachers.
 A job as a cashier in a local supermarket.
 Work at a country club.

-A huge factor was his decision to forego college right after high school to enlist with the United States Marine Corp for a four-year hitch.
+A huge factor was his decision to forego college right after high school to enlist with the United States Marine Corps for a four-year hitch.
 He realized that he was not ready for the challenge of college at that time nor to take on the necessary student debt.
 Therefore, he gained added maturity, discipline and perspectives before he entered college at Ohio State University in addition to GI Bill benefits.

 Choices do make a difference in people's lives.
 Vance made good choices.